ksdavidc/digitalgardenforJrCoders/src/site/notes/tests and other quirks/Test of scratchblocks.md

 ## Simple Scratch Callout with .callout-scratch

-works on site not here. not collapsing. using detection:  `.callout-scratch`
+using detection:  `.callout-scratch`.
+Works on site not here, but converts all text. not collapsing.

 > [!scratch]- as plain text
 >set [test1 v] to (0)